smusker/Causal_Models_Of_Word_Meaning/README.md

 We re-implement the experiment on GPT-3 and -4.

 The paper linked above does not include the full scenario texts.
-To recover the full texts, we make use of Sergio Chaigneau's Emory Ph.D. thesis ("Studies in the conceptual structure of object function").
+To recover the full texts, we make use of Sergio Chaigneau's Emory Ph.D. thesis ("Studies in the conceptual structure of object function", 2002).

+The thesis is available here: https://www.proquest.com/docview/305476051?pq-origsite=gscholar&fromopenview=true